 Are there rebates available for new AC units in Florida?

-Yes, FPL offers rebates up to $1,600 for high-efficiency systems (16+ SEER), Duke Energy provides up to $1,000, and many municipal utilities offer additional incentives.
-Federal tax credits up to $2,000 are available for qualifying heat pumps through 2026.
+Yes, FPL offers rebates eligibility review for high-efficiency systems (16+ SEER), Duke Energy provides eligibility review and many municipal utilities offer additional incentives.
+Federal tax credits eligibility review are available for qualifying heat pumps through 2026.

 How long does AC installation take in Florida?